jfgrissom/flare-node-aws/bin/user-data/README.md

 # Purpose of startup.sh

 This script should be run the first time your flare node is started.
+It bootstraps the system and sets up a flare node.

-It bootstraps the system.
+It's idempotent so you can run it over and over (as root) without fear of causing damage.

 ## Dependencies